-Pursuant to the CARES Act, for the year 2020 only, "educational assistance" eligible for exclusion from an employee's income under § 127 includes an employer's payment of principal or interest on an employee's qualified education loan. § 127(c)(1)(B), as amended.
+Pursuant to the CARES Act, as amended by the Consolidated Appropriations Act, 2021, for the years 2020 through 2025, "educational assistance" eligible for exclusion from an employee's income under § 127 includes an employer's payment of principal or interest on an employee's qualified education loan. § 127(c)(1)(B), as amended.